MatterMiners/grafana-tardis-app/README.md

-# tigereye
+# grafana-tardis-app
-Visualisation component for cobald, tardis, and lapis
+Visualisation component for tardis.